 The word yoga means union.
 In yoga, we don't just do exercises or poses, we connect the mind, body and breath with each pose.
 It is a mindful practice of positioning the body to gain flexibility, strength, or balance and training the mind to focus.
 Yoga can be a lifelong process of growth and self discovery.

-We teach Hatha yoga, but we combine aspects of many types of yoga into our classes.
+We teach Hatha yoga (physical yoga poses), but we combine aspects of many types of yoga into our classes.
 Our classes take into consideration the different levels and needs of our students to the very best of our ability.
 Our goal is to help each student experience the many benefits of yoga in both body and mind.
 All ages, fitness levels, as well as students with physical limitations and health concerns can be accommodated at our studio.

 The Yoga Centre is not a fitness center or a spa.
 The Yoga Centre is a beautiful, serene space with incredible positive energy.
-It is a studio that is small enough to enable us to get to know you and meet your individual needs.
-All of our yoga teachers at a minimum are 200 hour certified and are registered with the Yoga Alliance.
+It is a boutique studio that is small enough to enable us to get to know you and meet your individual needs.
+All of our yoga teachers, at a minimum, are 200 hour certified and are registered with The Yoga Alliance.

 You should try to get to class about 5-10 minutes before class starts, if possible.